IrisChase/IVD/README.md

 This makes it difficult to create GUIs that are easy to re-arrange.

-The two points that make IVD different here is that elements are completely symmetric, and the fact that the visual element's structure isn't tightly bound to the model.
-The model only enforces it's hierarchy locally; that is, the hierarchy is fixed, but it can be placed anywhere.
-So you get the power of binding the structure of the layout to a model, but with the flexibility to freely position the elements according to the visual theme, which need not be encoded in the model. ([More on models below](#models)).
+The two points that make IVD different here are that elements are completely symmetric, and the fact that the visual element's structure isn't tightly bound to a model.
+When in use, a model's hierarchy only applies locally, and is largely optional (The element hierarchy doesn't necessarily have to map 1:1 to the model).
+[More on models below](#models).

 IVD's structure being symmetric just means that positioning is always conditional.
 An element must choose to position itself within another element.
 It always starts out flat: